 Tree preservation orders (TPO)

-Request work for a TPO covered tree
+Request for a tree to be protected

 Trees with a useful life expectancy of less than 20 years are unlikely to be considered suitable for a TPO.

 If the tree meets the above criteria please send an email with the following information:

 - details of the tree